|Person||Description / Notes|

 |Ruth||Non-Israelite woman who, after becoming a widow, went to Bethlehem with mother-in-law Naomi.
 Meet Boaz, her future husband, while gleaning from his field (Ruth 2).
 Became Great-grandmother of King David (Ruth 4).|

-Prophet who was miraculously born when God healed mother of barrenness.
-Dedicated to serving God before birth (1Samuel 1).
+Prophet who was miraculously born when his mother was healed of barrenness.
+Dedicated to serving the Lord before birth (1Samuel 1).
 Anointed both Saul and David as Kings.
 Served 32 years as the last sole Judge of Israel.

 |Samson||Helped free Israel of Philistine oppression.
 Possessed miraculous strength symbolized by his hair.
 Revealed to Delilah the secret of his strength.
 Gave his life to overcoming Philistines.
 Served as Israel's judge for 20 years.|